aktos-io/aecad/README.md

 # Roadmap

 1. Decide on-disk file format, like [this](https://gist.github.com/ceremcem/14b3c1105a12f434b6f829fa88e23109)
+2. Create a graphics editor, like [this](http://jsfiddle.net/ceremcem/oq44bmsy/)
-2. Create an online footprint editor, something like [this](https://jsfiddle.net/ceremcem/8geb3vc0/).
+3. Create an online footprint editor, something like [this](https://jsfiddle.net/ceremcem/8geb3vc0/).
-3. Create a 3D viewer, like [this](http://jsfiddle.net/ceremcem/v0g7f3p1/)
+4. Create a 3D viewer, like [this](http://jsfiddle.net/ceremcem/v0g7f3p1/)